 v.
 9: The angel spoke – Daniel fell into a deep sleep.

-V 10: The angel touched Daniel – he fell to his knees trembling
+V 10: The angel touched Daniel – Daniel fell to his knees trembling.

 v.
 19: The angel specifically said the word “courage” – Daniel was strengthened.

 Without the vision, these manifestations would still have occurred and most would have considered Daniel’s behavior as bizarre.
 But these angelic touches and words coming from the spiritual realm were the cause.